sanazbahargam/SanazBahargam.github.io/_posts/2020-09-14-TextSummarization.md

     - Second, n-gram models fail to capture distant dependencies and penalize semantically-critical ordering changes.
 For example, given a small window of size two, BLEU will only mildly penalize swapping of cause and effect clauses (e.g. A because B instead of B because A), especially when the arguments A and B are long phrases.

 ## Human Judgement, Learned Metrics
- - relevance (selection of important content from the source)
+ - Relevance (selection of important content from the source)
  - consistency (factual alignment between the summary and the source)
- - fluency (quality of individual sentences)
+ - Fluency (quality of individual sentences)

- - coherence (collective quality of all sentences)
+ - Coherence (collective quality of all sentences)

  - Grammer

  - Information Quality
  - Duplication
- - Fiversity
+ - Diversity
  - Brevity